MicrosoftDocs/biztalk-docs/biztalk/core/the-application-deployment-process.md

 ---
 description: "Learn more about: The Application Deployment Process"
-title: "The Application Deployment Process | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"
+title: "The Application Deployment Process" ms.custom: "" ms.date: "06/08/2017"
 ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-helpviewer_keywords:
-  - "applications, deploying"
-  - "deploying [applications], how to" ms.assetid: 29486c37-6aa7-46fd-a457-916fd235f448
-caps.latest.revision: 11
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # The Application Deployment Process
 This following diagram depicts the general steps involved in deploying a BizTalk application.
 For detailed information about the tasks involved during the development, testing, staging, and production phases of application deployment, see [Application Deployment Tasks](../core/application-deployment-tasks.md).